-No one wants to wake up at night and find uninvited guests crawling on their floorboards, walls or countertops.
+No one wants to wake up at night and find uninvited guests crawling on their floorboards, walls, or countertops.
 Encapsulation discourages pests such as mice, cockroaches, and termites from entering your home.
-Not only does the sealing remove the conditions that allow them to thrive but it locks these critters out too.
+Not only does the sealing remove the conditions that allow them to thrive but it makes it very difficult for critters to get inside.

 Encapsulate Your Crawl Space with Expert Help Today!

 Whichever way you look at encapsulation, it pays off to encapsulate your crawl space.
 The sooner you do it, the better, as you will reap all the benefits that come with it.
 Call your crawl space contractor to arrange a free inspection and estimate.